See the Combined Impact of Cancelled or Postponed Events

 But how much does each event, cancellation and postponement impact locations where you operate?
 We recently launched our Aggregate Event Impact endpoint to enable teams to instantly see the combined impact of all events over a time period in their key areas.
 This week, we have updated it to enable you to quantify the impact of cancelled and postponed events.

-When we launched this feature last month, it was focused purely on incremental demand so companies could identify their busiest days and weeks in advance.
+When we launched this feature, it was focused purely on incremental demand so companies could identify their busiest days and weeks in advance.
 But as we worked closely with our customers as the impact of Covid-19 swept across the world, we realized we could turn it into a powerfully useful tool to track the impact of cancelled and postponed events.

 How to use Aggregate Event Impact to understand the total event impact for a location

 The Aggregate Event Impact graph allows customers to see the total event impact for a location, such as a city, for a given time period.
 Simply choose the location and time from the filters to see the data visualized.